A federal government website managed by the U.S. Department of Health & Human Services

 Antiviral medications are prescription pills, liquids, or inhalers used to prevent or treat flu viruses.
 They are approved for adults and children one year and older.
-There are four antiviral drugs approved for treating the flu in the United States—oseltamivir (Tamiflu), zanamivir (Relenza), amantadine (generic), and rimantadine (Flumadine).
+There are four antiviral drugs approved for treating the flu in the United States—oseltamivir (Tamiflu), zanamivir (Relenza), amantadine (Symmetrel), and rimantadine (Flumadine).

 FDA provides information on availability of antivirals for each seasonal flu season.

 On December 21, 2012, the U.S. Food and Drug Administration expanded the approved use of Tamiflu to treat children as young as 2 weeks old who have shown symptoms of flu for no longer than two days.
 Tamiflu is the only product approved to treat flu infection in children younger than 1 year old.
 If you get the flu, antiviral medications can make your illness milder and make you feel better faster.
 They may also prevent serious complications from the flu.
 Antiviral medications work best when started within the first two days of getting sick.

 If you are exposed to the flu, antiviral medication can prevent you from becoming sick.
 Talk to your health care provider if you have been or may be near a person with the flu.